hylo-lang/specification/spec.md

     }
     ```

     This program is ill-typed.
-The range is referring to a binding introduced in the loop binding.
+The range refers to a binding introduced in the loop binding.

 5. The range must be an expression of a type that conforms to the `Iterable` trait.
 When a `for` statement is executed, an iterator object `it` is produced by calling `make_iterator` on the object evaluated by the loop range.
 The continuation test consists of verifying that `it.next()` does not result in a `nil` object.
 The loop iterates over all elements produced by the iterator, unless it is exited early via a break or a return statement.

 6. The head of a `for` statement performs a continuation test.
 If it fails, control exits the loop.
 Otherwise, it tests whether the latest object projected by the loop's iterator matches the pattern of the binding declaration and can initialize its new bindings.
 If and only if it does, the loop filter is evaluated.
 If and only if the filter evaluates to `true`, control enters the body of the loop.
 The value of the filter is not consumed.
-If either the pattern of the binding declaration does not match, or the filter is not satisfied, control is transferred back the head.
+If either the pattern of the binding declaration does not match, or the filter is not satisfied, control is transferred back to the head.

 7. (Example)